 For example, if your site had two conversions and 100 visitors in a day, then your conversion rate for that day is 2%, because (2 / 100) x 100 = 2%.

-Automatically calculate your CR using Shopify’s ’online store conversion over time’ report feature.
+Automatically calculate your conversion rate using Shopify’s ’online store conversion over time’ report feature.

-Once you’ve got a concrete ‘before’ figure, implement these best practices to send your conversion metrics on a healthy upward trajectory throughout the customer journey—from external touchpoints like social media and ads, to internal touchpoints like landing pages, CTAs, and signup forms:
+Once you’ve got a concrete ‘before’ figure, implement the following best practices to send your conversion metrics on a healthy upward trajectory throughout the customer journey—from external touchpoints like social media and ads, to internal touchpoints like landing pages, CTAs, and signup forms.

 Make sure you’re attracting relevant traffic